MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-support.md

 ## AKS engine areas not supported

-Microsoft does not provide technical support for the following:
+Microsoft does not provide technical support for the following areas:

 -  Using AKS engine on Azure.
 -  Azure Stack Hub Kubernetes Marketplace item.
--  Using the following AKS engine cluster definition options and add-ons.
+-  Using the following AKS engine cluster definition options and add-ins.
-    -  Not supported add-ons:
+    -  Not supported add-ins:
             -  Azure AD Pod Identity
             -  ACI Connector
             -  Blobfuse Flex Volume